 The MaPP Challenge is an annual puzzlehunt designed to challenge 7th through 12th grade students’ mathematical problem solving abilities.
 These puzzles are inspired on ideas outside the usual arithmetic-to-calculus sequence, so advanced mathematical coursework isn’t necessary to enjoy the game!
 These events are ran at our partner campuses across the country between October and April each school year.

 Think you have what it takes?
-Check out our Puzzles for examples of the challenges you’ll tackle in the MaPP Challenge!
+Check out our Puzzles page to see the puzzles that players have solved in previous Challenges!